Accenture/openathon-2019-angular/lab-05/README.md

 ...
 ```

-If the email is correct but not the password then the service is returning *Password not valid*...
+If the email is correct but not the password, then the service is returning *Password not valid*...

 ```javascript
 // user.service.ts